andrewemcmanus/variations/README.md

 ## Technologies: Tone.js and VexFlow

-I used the tone.js audio API for basic playback.
+In addition to HTML, CSS and Javascript, I used the tone.js audio API for basic playback.
 Unfortunately I ran into problems when trying to create more elaborate and interesting sounds, so this version of the game only uses a simple sine tone.
 Tone.js also made it impossible to reset the game without refreshing the page, so the "play again" button won't reset the audio.

 I attempted to use VexFlow, a music notation API, to display the computer's output for the player.
 Unfortunately I couldn't solve any of the issues with that, so I had to use the DOM to display the pitch names instead.